Majority of UK adults worried about access to palliative care, survey suggests

 The latest survey, commissioned by the Florence Nightingale Faculty of Nursing, Midwifery and Palliative Care at King’s College London (KCL) and carried out by YouGov, found that 65% of people across the UK are worried about access to palliative and end-of-life care.

-Around four in 10 (41%) think there is too little NHS resource allocated to palliative care, the survey also found.
+Around four in 10 (41%) think not enough NHS resources are allocated to palliative care, the survey also found.

 Almost a quarter of people (24%) said they do not know much about or have not heard of palliative care.